CEA-COSMIC/pysap/README.rst

 If you encounter any installation issues be sure to go through the following steps before opening a new issue:

-1. Check that that all of the installed all the dependencies listed above have been correctly installed.
+1. Check that that all the dependencies listed above have been correctly installed.
 2. Read through all of the documentation provided, including the troubleshooting suggestions.
-3. Check if you problem has already been addressed in a previous issue.
+3. Check if your problem has already been addressed in a previous issue.

 Further instructions are available |link-to-install|.